 Troubleshoot the "Secure Connection Failed" error message

-If Firefox can't access a secure site (one that starts with https:) you will see an error page with the heading, Secure Connection Failed, and a message about the error.
-This article will describe some of these error messages.
+If Firefox can't access a secure site (one that starts with https) you will see an error page with the heading Secure Connection Failed and a message about the error.
+This article describes some of these error messages.

 - If you see this heading without accessing a secure site, see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.

 - For troubleshooting secure connection problems with the error message This Connection is Untrusted, see the article "This Connection is Untrusted" error message appears - What to do.